hemanthkumargr/docs/thirdPartyModules/Braintree-Quick-Start.md

+Note: Broadleaf Commerce currently offers integration with Braintree through a commercial integration module.
+To obtain this third party integration or if you have any questions about this module, please contact us at info@broadleafcommerce.org

 Broadleaf Commerces offers an out-of-the-box Braintree solution that requires little configuration and is easily set up.
 The quick start solution implements the [[Transparent Redirect | https://www.braintreepayments.com/tour/pci-compliance]] model offered by the Braintree API.
 This implementation should be useful for those with a simple checkout flow.
 For a more customized solution, please see [[Braintree Advance Configuration]].